framely/community/docs/guide/build-module.md

        _${`it.value.dayOfWeek!!.expression()`}_
        _${`if (it.value.ifOpen == true) it.value.openingTime!!.expression() + " ⁠– " + it.value.closingTime!!.expression() else "Closed"`}_

-Now that you have finished building a module, you can [create a pull request](./opencui-flow.md#create-a-pull-request), [view it and merge it into the master](./opencui-flow.md#review-and-merge-pull-request).
-In the next guide, we will show you how to build a provider that implements the service in the module
+Now that you have finished building a module, you can  [create a pull request](./opencui-flow.md#create-a-pull-request), [merge it into the master](./opencui-flow.md#review-and-merge-pull-request).
+You can replace the module you imported with this one in the chatbot you used in the last guide, and experiment with it.